 Global hotspots: US commercial real estate remains a top destination for cross-border capital from Canada and Europe due to market stability and liquidity.
 Investment is also flowing to gateway cities like London, Paris, Berlin, and Sydney, focusing on data centers and life sciences.

-Key challenges facing the commercial real estate i
+Key challenges facing commercial real estate in 2026

 ChallengeDescriptionImpact